blueag8/Super-Scholar/Super Scholar.md

 # Super Scholar
 *A Game to test your super knowledge*
-Do you know your Marvel vs DC superheroes and villans?
+Do you know your Marvel vs DC superheroes and villains?

 ## The Project